anz-f5/web-application-and-api-protection/README.md

 ## Overview
 The F5 Distributed Cloud ( F5XC, https://www.f5.com/cloud ) provides SaaS-based services in security, networking, and application management.

-The Web Application and API Protection (WAAP) service is part of the security services that the F5XC provides, it is a L7 based firewall protection service catered to applications serving both web and API traffic.
+The Web Application and API Protection (WAAP) service is part of the security services that the F5XC provides, it is a L7 based firewall protection service catered to applications serving web and/or API traffic.

+## Solution

-This repo contains sample automation code to build a WAAP service on the F5XC to protect a backend web application with both web and API traffic.
+This repo includes sample automation code required to build a WAAP service on the F5XC to protect an online shopping cart.

-The overall architecture is shown below.
+The overall architecture looks like below.

 ![image info](architecture.png)

-## Solution
-The F5XC comes with a Terraform provider ( https://registry.terraform.io/providers/volterraedge/volterra/latest ).

-This repo uses the provider to build the WAAP service, and creates the following components in that process,
+This repo uses automation to build the WAAP service, and creates the following components in that process,

  - a HTTP load balancer
  - an origin pool